Concepts

 Key concepts to understand when working with Ragen AI.

-A project is a self-contained knowledge base.
+A project (also called an assistant in the API) is a self-contained knowledge base.
 It has:

 - Documents — Files you upload (PDF, DOCX, Markdown, CSV, XLSX, images, URLs, and more)